-Without automatic index management, user would need to manually query sys.dm_db_missing_index_details (Transact-SQL) view to find indexes that might improve performance, create indexes using the details provided in this view, and manually monitor performance of the query.
+Without automatic index management, user would need to manually query sys.dm_db_missing_index_details (Transact-SQL) view or use the Performance Dashboard report in Management Studio to find indexes that might improve performance, create indexes using the details provided in this view, and manually monitor performance of the query.
 In order to find the indexes that should be dropped, users should monitor operational usage statistics of the indexes to find rarely used indexes.

 Azure SQL Database simplifies this process.
 Azure SQL Database analyzes your workload, identifies the queries that could be executed faster with a new index, and identifies unused or duplicated indexes.
 Find more information about identification of indexes that should be changed at Find index recommendations in Azure portal.